-Chinese leaders order probe over vaccine scandal
+Faulty vaccines, faked records: China scrambles as scandals erupt

+A top rabies vaccine manufacturer in China was ordered to stop production and recall its vaccine.
+Days later, it was announced that more than 250,000 doses of defective DPT vaccine had been sold in the country.

-BEIJING (AP) — Chinese leaders are scrambling to shore up public confidence and oversight of the pharmaceutical industry after a rabies vaccine maker was found faking records, the latest in a slew of public health and safety scandals that have outraged Chinese parents.
+BEIJING — Chinese leaders are scrambling to shore up public confidence and oversight of the pharmaceutical industry after a rabies vaccine maker was found faking records, the latest in a slew of public health and safety scandals that have outraged Chinese parents.

 Premier Li Keqiang said in a statement Sunday that Changchun Changsheng Life Sciences Ltd., which is accused of fabricating production and inspection records, “violated a moral bottom line.”
 He pledged an immediate investigation of the company and to “resolutely crack down” on violations that endanger public safety.